-Have you ever noticed that if you are having a difficult thought or mood, that it can get much worse when you mull things over in your head?
+Have you ever noticed that it can get much worse if you have a painful thought or mood when you mull things over in your head?

 This article will be of interest to you if you have

-A difficult thought may occur randomly, or you could experience an unpleasant emotion.
-More often than not, if the thought stays, or if the emotion intensifies, it is due to something that you are doing.
+A problematic thought may occur randomly, or you could experience an unpleasant emotion.
+More often than not, if the thought stays or the feeling intensifies, it is due to something you are doing.

 Let me start with an example.
 Let’s say you are feeling just fine, and I insult you.
-Naturally this could make you feel bad; your mood has changed.
-This occurs pretty much automatically and there is not much you can do about it, but you can choose what happens next.
+Naturally, this could make you feel bad; your mood has changed.
+The change in mood occurs automatically, and there is not much you can do about it, but you can choose what happens next.

-If you are able to move quickly past the insult; the pain will fade and your mood will return to normal.
-However most of us don’t work that way.
-You might try to ‘make sense of it’ by going over it again and again in your mind.
+If you can move quickly past the insult, the pain will fade, and your mood will return to normal.
+However, most of us don’t work that way.
+You might try to ‘make sense of it by going over it repeatedly in your mind.

 The pain intensifies, and you might now be feeling anger at me!

-If it was a small matter you can decide to do nothing.
-This does not make you a pushover, rather it gives you control over your own emotional state.
+If it was a small matter, you could decide to do nothing.
+Doing nothing does not make you a pushover; instead, it gives you control over your emotional state.

 Many people get stuck at this bit.
 They want to defend themselves and stand their ground.

-It might be easier if I flipped the example and pretend that you insulted me.
-If you insulted me and I decided that it was a small matter I have 2 choices;
+It might be easier if I flipped the example and pretended that you insulted me.
+If you insulted me and I decided that it was a small matter, I have two choices;

 - mull it over